gutschilla/plug-session-memcached/README.md

 ### ETS
 Plug.Session.MEMCACHED.ETS solves the problem of cookies by only storing a session id in the cookie.
-But it's hard to access from outside of you App and if your app needs to restart all your session data is lost which doesn't come handy in development or production (unless hotcode reoad is your cup of tea).
+But it's hard to access from outside of your App and if your app needs to restart all your session data is lost which doesn't come in handy in development or production (unless hot code reloading is your cup of tea).

 ### DETS
 Yeah, would be a nice option.
 But I like session data to be in-memory.
 When the